amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

     C -->|Yes| E(LandmarksList)
 {{< /mermaid >}}

-We choose to write all AWS specific code in the `ApplicationDelegate` class, to avoid spreading dependencies all over the project.
+We choose to write all AWS specific code in the `AppDelegate` class, to avoid spreading dependencies all over the project.
 This is a design decision for this project, you may adopt other design for your projects.

 ## Add the amplify library to the iOS project